Texas: Sports

+Texans also enjoy rodeo.
+The world's first rodeo was hosted in Pecos, Texas.
+The annual Houston Livestock Show and Rodeo is the largest rodeo in the world.
+The Southwestern Exposition and Livestock Show in Fort Worth is the oldest continuously running rodeo incorporating many of the state's most historic traditions into its annual events.
+Dallas hosts the State Fair of Texas each year at Fair Park.

+Texas Motor Speedway hosts annual NASCAR Cup Series and IndyCar Series auto races since 1997.
+Since 2012, Austin's Circuit of the Americas plays host to a round of the Formula 1 World Championship.

+The Panther City Lacrosse Club is a professional lacrosse team in the National Lacrosse League.
+They have played local matches at Dickies Arena in Fort Worth, Texas since their inaugural 2021–2022 season.

 Education

-The second president of the Republic of Texas, Mirabeau B. Lamar, is the Father of Texas Education.
-During his term, the state set aside three leagues of land in each county for equipping public schools.
+The second president of the Republic of Texas, Mirabeau B. Lamar, is known as the Father of Texas Education.
+During his term, the state set aside three leagues in each county for public schools.
 An additional 50 leagues of land set aside for the support of two universities would later become the basis of the state's Permanent University Fund.
 Lamar's actions set the foundation for a Texas-wide public school system.

-Between 2006 and 2007, Texas spent $7,275 per pupil, ranking it below the national average of $9,389.
-The pupil/teacher ratio was 14.9, below the national average of 15.3.
-Texas paid instructors $41,744, below the national average of $46,593.
-The Texas Education Agency (TEA) administers the state's public school systems.
-Texas has over 1,000 school districts; all districts except the Stafford Municipal School District are independent from municipal government and many cross city boundaries.
+Texas has over 1,000 school districts, all administered by the Texas Education Agency, and all districts except the Stafford Municipal School District are independent from municipal government and many cross city boundaries.
 School districts have the power to tax their residents and to assert eminent domain over privately owned property.
-Due to court-mandated equitable school financing for school districts, the state has a tax redistribution system called the "Robin Hood plan".
-This plan transfers property tax revenue from wealthy school districts to poor ones.
-The TEA has no authority over private or home school activities.
+Due to court-mandated equitable school financing, the state has a tax redistribution system called the "Robin Hood plan" which transfers property tax revenue from wealthy school districts to poor ones.
+The TEA has no authority over private or homeschooling activities.

 Students in Texas take the State of Texas Assessments of Academic Readiness (STAAR) in primary and secondary school.
 STAAR assess students' attainment of reading, writing, mathematics, science, and social studies skills required under Texas education standards and the No Child Left Behind Act.
 The test replaced the Texas Assessment of Knowledge and Skills (TAKS) test in the 2011–2012 school year.

-Generally prohibited in the West at large, school corporal punishment is not unusual in the more conservative, rural areas of the state, with 28,569 public school students paddled at least one time, according to government data for the 2011–2012 school year.
+Generally prohibited in the Western world, school corporal punishment is not unusual in the more conservative, rural areas of the state, with 28,569 public school students paddled at least one time, according to government data for the 2011–2012 school year.
 The rate of school corporal punishment in Texas is surpassed only by Mississippi, Alabama, and Arkansas.